The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 Testing on CRAN should respect it’s 2-core usage limit.
 This practically means limiting tests to using one daemon (with dispatcher = "none"

 ) to ensure that only one additional process is used.
 Always reset daemons when done and then allow at least a one-second sleep to ensure all background processes have properly exited.
-These limits only apply to CRAN of course, and it is always possible to run a full suite of tests involving further daemons options in other contexts.
+These limits apply only to tests run on CRAN machines and not those run elsewhere.

 These binaries (installable software) and packages are in development.